fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/TestingEnvironment/index.rst

 Suppose you modified the code of a DB for which its integration test already exist: it is a good idea to run the test, and verify its result.

+Within section :ref:`adding_new_components` we will develop one of these tests as an exercise.

 Validation and System tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~